Tumi-Ops/Flight-Search-Webapp/docs/READme.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.12 or higher (Specifically as packages are not supported on newer versions yet)
+- Configure a python environment
 - Amadeus API credentials

 ## Installation